Jacob Stallings Player Props: Marlins vs. Rays

-Jacob Stallings -- with a slugging percentage of .360 in his past 10 games, including one extra-base hit -- will be in action for the Miami Marlins against the Tampa Bay Rays, with Tyler Glasnow on the hill, on July 25 at 6:40 PM ET.
+Jacob Stallings -- with a slugging percentage of .346 in his past 10 games, including one extra-base hit -- will be in action for the Miami Marlins versus the Tampa Bay Rays, with Zach Eflin on the hill, on July 26 at 12:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Rockies.
+He had a hitless showing in his previous game (0-for-3) against the Rays.

 Jacob Stallings Game Info & Props vs. the Rays